h1

 Conclusion

-In this post we’ve shown how Arc interacts with &T: Read + Write
+In this post we’ve shown how Arc interacts with &T: Read + Write today, and

 explained existing ways of working around its shortcomings.
 We’ve introduced